Ghostty the terminal for Claude Code: Config, Splits, and Scripts

 Ghostty pane and tab shortcuts:

-super+d Split current pane to the right (creates a new pane alongside)
+super+d Split current pane to the right

-super+shift+d Split current pane downward (creates a new pane below)
+super+shift+d Split current pane downward

 super+w Close the current pane

-ctrl+h Move focus to the pane on the left
+ctrl+h Move focus left

-ctrl+l Move focus to the pane on the right
+ctrl+l Move focus right

-ctrl+k Move focus to the pane above
+ctrl+k Move focus up

-ctrl+j Move focus to the pane below
+ctrl+j Move focus down

 super+t Open a new tab

-super+1 Switch to Tab 1
+super+1 to super+5 Switch to tab 1 through 5

 shift+enter Insert a new line without submitting (works natively in Ghostty)

-ctrl+j Insert a new line (works everywhere including inside tmux)
+ctrl+j Insert a new line (works everywhere, including inside tmux)

-shift+tab twice Switch to Plan Mode (Claude plans before acting)
+shift+tab twice Switch to Plan mode

-/theme Change Claude Code's colour theme to match Ghostty
+/theme Change Claude Code's colour theme

 cat > setup-ghostty-cursor.sh << 'EOF'